freakzlike/vue-service-model/README.md

   * Default support of model creation, update and delete with POST, PUT/PATCH and DELETE request
   * Easy extending or overwriting of the request function
   * Optional mapping of response data
+  * Cache
+    * API to cache clear cache
+    * Define different cacheDuration for a specific request
+    * Argument on [`ModelManager`](#modelmanager-objects) methods to not use cache
+    * Use cache from list response also for detail requests
+    * "garbage collector" to remove expired cache
 * Fields
   * Different field types
   * Methods to allow generation of input/display components according to field type